Top 9 Traditional Chinese Clothing/Dresses

 8. Changshan

-Changsha, also called Changpao, is a kind of Chinese robe worn by males that were popular in China from the 1920s to 1940s.
+Changsha, also called Changpao, is a kind of Chinese robe worn by males that was popular in China from the 1920s to 1940s.
 Changsha was adapted from the Taoist robes that scholar-officials used to wear in the Ming Dynasty by adopting some Manchu men's clothing elements.
 Changshan was considered formal attire before Western-style suits were popular in China.

 9. Miao Traditional Clothing